Xuetong Yuan

 • Jussive agreement with non-agreeing resumptive pronouns in Mandarin Chinese with Ka-Fai Yip. [handout].
 BCGL16.

-• Agreement in imperative clauses: evidence from object resumptive pronouns in Mandarin Chinese with Ka-Fai Yip.
+• Agreement in imperative clauses: evidence from object resumptive pronouns in Mandarin Chinese with Ka-Fai Yip. [handout].
 NELS 54.

 Additivity and Concessivity